How to file self-employment taxes: Calculate and pay step by step

 What is a self-employment tax?

 If it seems like you pay more taxes on your self-employment earnings than you did as an employee — you’re right.
-This is because you are responsible for both income tax and self-employment tax.
+This is because you are responsible for both earned income tax and self-employment tax.

 Self-employment tax — what the IRS abbreviates as “SE tax” — covers Social Security tax and Medicare tax.
 As an employee, these taxes are split between yourself and your employer.
 For self-employed individuals, you pay it all.